NextGen Community Builders

 Why Does Traffic Safety Matter?

-Every year, more than 40,000 people die in traffic crashes in the U.S., according to the National Safety Council.
-In Michigan alone, there were over 282,000 traffic crashes in 2023, resulting in more than 1,100 fatalities.
+Every year, more than 40,000 people die in traffic crashes in the U.S. In Michigan alone, there were over 282,000 traffic crashes in 2023, resulting in more than 1,100 fatalities.

 Pedestrians, cyclists, and young drivers are especially vulnerable: